 It is important that your shares be represented at the meeting.
 Whether or not you plan to attend the meeting, we urge you to grant your proxy to vote your shares through the Internet by following the instructions included in the Notice of Internet Availability of Proxy Materials that you received or, if you requested to receive a paper copy of the proxy card, by telephone, through the Internet or by marking, dating, signing and returning the proxy card in the envelope provided following the instructions included in the proxy card.
 Please note that submitting a proxy will not prevent you from attending the meeting and voting at the annual meeting.
-Please note, however, if a broker or other nominee holds your shares of record and you wish to vote at the annual meeting, you must obtain from that registered holder a proxy card issued in your name.
+Please note, however, if a broker or other nominee holds your shares of record and you wish to vote at the annual meeting, you must obtain from that registered holder a proxy in your name and bring that proxy to the annual meeting.

 You will find information regarding the matters to be voted on at the annual meeting in the proxy statement.
 Your interest in Mammoth Energy Services, Inc. is appreciated.
-We look forward to your vote at the annual meeting to be held on June 2, 2021.
+We look forward to your vote at the annual meeting to be held on June 29, 2022.